Dynamic read & write optimization with TurtleKV: System Design

-Queries are processed by first consulting the MemTable, which represents recent updates (up to some size threshold).
-If the key is found here, the query finishes.
-Otherwise, the query proceeds to check recent MemTables in most-recent order, one per batch applied to the in-memory pending checkpoint.
-If the key is not found in any of these, the most recent durable checkpoint is searched.
+Point queries are answered by first consulting the active MemTable.
+If the target key is found there, the query terminates and the answer is returned to the caller.
+Otherwise, the $\le$2 finalized MemTables are consulted in newest-to-oldest order.
+If the key is not found there either, then the most recent checkpoint is queried as described in $\S$\ref{section:turtle_tree:ops:query}.

-\textbf{Implementation \& parameters} We implemented \TurtleKV{} in approximately 30k lines of C++ code. \TurtleKV{}'s static parameters include $B$ (the block size), $M$ the total memory budget, the filter bit rate ($FBR$), and the number of threads involved in various stages of updating Memtables and the checkpoint pipeline ($T$).
-In this work, we investigate the value of dynamically changing checkpoint distance (\checkpointdistance{}) on demand, This parameter varies the delay between creating pages or batches and writing them to disk.

-\TurtleKV{} needs to address two high-level challenges.
-First, it must guarantee high throughput and low latency.
-Second, for \checkpointdistance{} to have value, it must guarantee that I/O, not memory or CPU is the bottleneck.
-We next describe \TurtleKV{}'s key components in more detail and how we address these challenges for them.